nabehide/WebSearch/README.md

 # WebSearch

-This is a python package that gets search results on Bing, Google and Yahoo.
+This is a python package that gets search results from Bing, Google and Yahoo.

 # Requirements